Athletics at the 1996 Summer Olympics – Men's 5000 metres

-These are the official results of the men's 5000 metres at the 1996 Summer Olympics in Atlanta, Georgia.
+These are the official results of the men's 5000 metres at the 1996 Summer Olympics in Atlanta.
 The event took place between 31 July and 3 August.

 Medalists

 Summary

 After a diverse semi-final round where one heat ran a modes 14 minute strategic race and the other ran over thirty seconds faster, some athletes had an easier time of qualifying for the final.